erickaguirre96/DAP_Bokeh_View/README.md

 # DAP_Bokeh_View
-Visualize DAP Output Cubes using Bokeh
+Visualize MUSE datacubes that have been processed by the MaNGA Data Analysis Pipeline (DAP) using the Bokeh interface.